 What’s the Delay?

 Often, one partner expresses interest in therapy while the other is still warming up to it.
-This is a natural part of decision-making regarding reaching out for help, especially with one’s relationship.
+This is a natural part of decision-making regarding reaching out for help, especially in one’s relationship.
 Some couples fear that therapy is an automatic indicator of divorce.
 This simply isn’t true, but quite the opposite: therapy is a place to clarify perspectives, deepen the connection and gain clarity on where you want your relationship to be.
 Others believe their relationship is “too far gone” for any positive change to happen, so why bother?
 Therapy can be a place for couples to perhaps explore the option of ending their relationship in a way that is respectful, fair, and healthy for them and their family.
 So, while these experiences are valid, these might be essential reasons to consider attending couples therapy.